isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 3. An existing lease is released in response to a DHCPRELEASE.

-In the second case, lease renewal, two DDNS requests will be issued: one request to remove entries for the previous FQDN, and a second request to add entries for the new FQDN.
-In the last case, a lease release, a single DDNS request to remove its entries will be made.
+In the second case, lease renewal, two DDNS requests are issued: one request to remove entries for the previous FQDN, and a second request to add entries for the new FQDN.
+In the third case, a lease release - a single DDNS request - to remove its entries will be made.

 As for the first case, the decisions involved when granting a new lease are more complex.
-When a new lease is granted, kea-dhcp4 will generate a DDNS update request if the DHCPREQUEST contains either the FQDN option (code 81) or the Host Name option (code 12).
-If both are present, the server will use the FQDN option.
-By default, kea-dhcp4 will respect the FQDN N and S flags specified by the client as shown in the following
+When a new lease is granted, ``kea-dhcp4`` generates a DDNS update request if the DHCPREQUEST contains either the FQDN option (code 81) or the Host Name option (code 12).
+If both are present, the server uses the FQDN option.
+By default, ``kea-dhcp4`` respects the FQDN N and S flags specified by the client as shown in the following
 table: